zsamadi/SMORE/README.md

 __Create Graph__
-gMode | The method for creating the graph(options: 'delaunay', 'knn', 'epsilon') | 'delaunay' ND | Spatial dimensionality of the input data, if it's set to 0, it looks for the dimensionality of the data from input file (options:0, 2, 3) | 0 numNeighs |Number of neighbors for the knn method | 5 rEps |Epsilon radius for epsilon method of creating the graph| 50 __Generate Control Data__ shuffleMode | Shuffling method for creating the control data (options: 'shuffle', 'kernel') | 'shuffle'
+gMode | The method for creating the graph(options: 'delaunay', 'knn', 'epsilon') | 'delaunay' ND | Spatial dimensionality of the input data, if it's set to 0, it looks for the dimensionality of the data from input file (options:0, 2, 3) | 0 nNeighs |Number of neighbors for the knn method | 5 rEps |Epsilon radius for epsilon method of creating the graph| 50 __Generate Control Data__ shuffleMode | Shuffling method for creating the control data (options: 'shuffle', 'kernel') | 'shuffle'